-Dry Eye is a common condition characterized by improper tear production or low-quality tears.
+Dry Eye, also called keratoconjunctivitis sicca (KCS), is a common condition characterized by improper tear production or low-quality tears.
 When your tears are unable to provide the adequate lubrication your eyes need to function, your eyes may become uncomfortable and vision could fluctuate.
-Symptoms such as burning, stinging, redness, “tired” sensation, or tearing are common and very in severity.

 Who is at risk?

 - Those taking medications including diuretics, beta-blockers, antihistamines, and antidepressants.